Creative Play Lab

 Is this you?

-• how to fold it into your day-to-day making without feeling you’re just messing about,
+You want to understand what creative play is, how to bring it into your day-to-day making without feeling that you’re simply messing about, and why it matters for the work you care about.

 Why Creative Play?